Jon Morgan

 However, that is not to say that anyone with access to the business paperwork and records may be able to get it reinstated for you.

-While some states allow this type of filing agent or designated representative, other states require specific individuals such as managers, members, or officers who are still part of the LLC.
+While some states allow the filing agent or designated representative, others require specific individuals such as managers, members, or officers who are still part of the LLC.

 Read More: What Happens to Assets of a Dissolved Company